-Natural language processing allows companies to examine the speech interactions of their customers.
+Natural Language Processing (NLP) allows companies to examine the speech interactions of their customers.
 Here’s how it works: the system transcribes communications across different platforms and analyses the data to discover the trends or themes a customer often interacts with.

 Ultimately, the results of such analysis point service agents toward the best ways to enhance the customer’s experience.

 Naturally, businesses are concerned about meeting and even exceeding customer expectations.
-Many companies, for example, use AI software to gather and analyse customer feedback and transport the data to a customer care agent, who is in the best position to provide a suitable response swiftly.
+Many companies, for example, use AI software to gather and analyse sentiment in customer communications and transport the data to a support agent, who is in the best position to provide a suitable response swiftly.

 This could also come in the form of speech analysis, where communications (between support agents and customers) are transcribed and analysed to dig out useful insights.

 Emotional Intelligence AI